Charles Granville Bruce: Career

 In 1915, Bruce went to Gallipoli, in command of the 1st Battalion the 6th Gurkha Rifles.
-After two months in the front line he was severely wounded and was transferred back to India.
+After two months in the front line he was severely wounded and was transferred back to India, where he commanded the Bannu Brigade on the North West Frontier from 1916 to 1919.

 He had perpetual good humour, enthusiasm, and love of alcohol, coupled with competence and shrewdness.
 He was a superb raconteur, and a fount of bawdy stories.
 Younghusband described him as "an extraordinary mixture of man and boy..... you never know which of them you are talking to".

 Between 1923 and 1925 Bruce was president of the Alpine Club.
 Because of his experience in the Himalaya he was appointed leader of the 1922 British Mount Everest Expedition, the first attempt to summit Everest.
 He was skilful in bridging the cultural divide between Sahib and Sherpa, and had long advocated training Indians in mountain techniques, with a view to forming a body of porters and guides like those in the European Alps.
 He called his men porters rather than coolies.
 He was particularly liked by the local peoples, and for the 1922 expedition collected a cohort of local men, and enthused them with an esprit de corps.
 He later christened an elite group of high altitude porters the "Tigers".
 He was universally admired by the expedition team; George Mallory in particular, liked and trusted him.
 Bruce was wary of oxygen apparatus, nevertheless, George Finch and Geoffrey Bruce (Charles's cousin) used oxygen to set a new altitude record of 27,300 feet on Everest, via the North Col.

 Bruce was appointed leader of the next effort to summit Everest, the 1924 British Mount Everest expedition.
 Several stories of him survive the trip.
 On the trek to Tibet, two of his muleteers got drunk and bit a local Tibetan woman.
 As punishment he fined them, and made them carry the 36 kg "treasury" (double the normal load carried) on a three-day march.
 Arthur Hinks, the rather mean-spirited secretary of the expedition committee seated in London, was exasperated by the official correspondence reaching London from the Himalayas.